Mustafa Sabri: Works

 As a conservative scholar, he produced a number of works.
-In his writings, he opposed both Western secularism and Islamic modernism/reformism, which is affected by Westernization.
+In his writings, he opposed both Western secularism and Islamic modernism, which is affected by Westernization.
 He proposed a program of Islamization before and after the fall of the Ottoman Empire.
 He remained within the context of the traditional Ash'arite-Maturidite theology and Ottoman madrasa system.
 In Egypt, he wrote several books in Arabic in response to such modernist thinkers as Muhammad Farid Wajdi and 'Abbas Mahmud al-'Aqqad as well as Jamal al-Din al-Afghani, Muhammad 'Abduh, and Muhammad Mustafa al-Maraghi.

-He also criticized the views of some Egyptian intellectuals such as: Qasim Amin, Zaki Mubarak, Zaki Naguib Mahmoud, Muhammed Hussein Heikal, Taha Hussein, and 'Ali 'Abdel Raziq, who remained under the influence of Westernization and interpreted the Islamic religion according to Western thought and values.
+He also criticized the views of some Egyptian intellectuals such as: Qasim Amin, Zaki Mubarak, Zaki Naguib Mahmoud, Mohammed Hussein Heikal, Taha Hussein, and 'Ali 'Abdel Raziq, who remained under the influence of Westernization and interpreted the Islamic religion according to Western thought and values.

 He responded to the allegations of the Arab historian Muhammad 'Abdullah 'Inan against the Ottoman Turks and refuted his theses.
 He insisted that Islam was not in conflict with science and it was a religious obligation to cover women according to certain conditions.

 One of the persons that he debated on scholarly issues was Mahmud Shaltut, who took office in various levels and rose to prominence with his reformist thoughts.
-He objected the fatwa of Shaltut who used the thesis that there is no open expression in Quran and in Hadith that support the ascension and descent of Prophet Isa in such as extend to form the basis of faith and the person who rejected this belief would not be in trouble with in terms of faith.
+He objected the fatwa of Shaltut who used the thesis that there is no open expression in Quran and in Hadith that support the ascension and descent of Jesus in such as extend to form the basis of faith and the person who rejected this belief would not be in trouble with in terms of faith.
 He criticized Shaltut and he gave answers to his assertions and the evidences he used.